Johnny Quirke: Cork

 Quirke added a second Munster medal to his collection in 1942 as Tipp were downed by 4–15 to 4–1.
 The All-Ireland final was a replay of the previous year with Dublin providing the opposition once again.
 The game was a close affair with just a point separating the sides at the three-quarter stage.
 In the end Cork won comfortably enough by 2–14 to 3–4 and Quirke collected a second All-Ireland medal.

 A 2–13 to 3–8 defeat of Waterford in 1943 gave Quirke a third Munster medal.
 He later lined out in a fourth All-Ireland decider with Antrim becoming the first Ulster side to qualify for a final.
-Unfortunately, the occasion got to the Glensmen as Cork built up an unassailable 3–11 to 0–2 half-time lead.
-The final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Quirke a third All-Ireland medal.
+Cork built up an unassailable 3–11 to 0–2 half-time lead over Antrim, and the final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles and gave Quirke a third All-Ireland medal.

 In 1944, Cork was attempting to capture a fourth All-Ireland title in-a-row.
 No team in the history of the hurling championship had won more than three consecutive titles.
 The year got off to a good start when Cork defeated Limerick by 4–6 to 3–6 after a replay to give Quirke a fourth Munster medal.
 For the third time in four years Cork faced Dublin in an All-Ireland decider.
 Joe Kelly was the hero of the day and he contributed greatly to Cork's 2–13 to 1–2 victory.
 It was a remarkable fourth successive All-Ireland medal for Quirke.

 Five-in-a-row proved to be a bridge too far for Cork, however, the team returned in 1946.
 A 3–9 to 1–6 defeat of Waterford allowed Cork to advance to another Munster final.
 Unfortunately for Quirke, that semi-final victory was his last championship game for Cork.